Madras (film): Filming

 Royapuram Fishing Harbour.
 Most of the scenes in the film were shot at Royapuram, which is located in the north of Chennai.

 Principal photography commenced on 11 October 2013 with a small puja ceremony at Vyasarpadi in Chennai.
 Karthi worked exclusively for the film in the final quarter of 2013, losing about 10 kg of weight and sporting a new look for the venture.
 Karthi also worked on acquiring the typical Royapuram accent and spent time in northern Chennai trying to learn about their way of life before the shooting began.

 60% of the film was completed by mid-December 2013, with scenes shot extensively around Chennai.
 Two songs from the film were reported to have been completed, both of which were choreographed by Satish.
 The shooting of the climax of the film took place at Perambur in Chennai.
 Further portions of the climax sequences were canned in the Jamalia, Sathyamoorthy Nagar and Ram Nagar localities in the city.

 Karthi, in an interview with India Today, said that the film would be a tribute to Chennai, whilst commemorating the 375th anniversary of the city's existence.
 Karthi also learnt to play football and carrom for the film as it was one of the sports that is popular in north Chennai.
 Catherine was given proper training in the style of Tamil spoken in Chennai and the background of people who live in North Chennai for her role.
 Filming wrapped by June 2014.

 Music

 Pa.
 Ranjith renewed his association with Santhosh Narayanan for composing the film's soundtrack album and background score.
 (Note: Santhosh Narayanan and Pa.
 Ranjith had earlier worked together in Attakathi, which was the debut film for Ranjith as film director and for Santhosh Narayanan as music director.)
 The album consists of five songs with two theme music instrumental tracks all composed by Santhosh Narayanan.
 While Gana Bala penned the lyrics for the two songs sung by him, the remaining three were penned by Kabilan and Uma Devi.
 The soundtrack album was released on 27 June 2014.
+The song "Naan Nee" is featured in the 2026 Jio Hotstar series Resort.